Posted on Leave a comment

-When your college student gets an eating disorder
+How to help when your college student gets an eating disorder

-When your college student gets an eating disorder
+How to help when your college student gets an eating disorder

 If your college student has an eating disorder it can be disorienting and terrifying.
 Eating disorders are most often diagnosed between the ages of 18 and 21 years of age.
 So it’s not uncommon to find out about them in college.